collective/Products.DataGridField/README.rst

 * Plone 4 (for Plone 3, use the latest release in the 1.7 branch or 1.6 branch, for Plone 2.5, use the latest release in the 1.6 branch)
-* A browser with Javascript support.
-There isn't yet graceful degradation for browsers without Javascript.
+* A browser with JavaScript support.
+There isn't yet graceful degradation for browsers without JavaScript.

 Installation